-Sharon Robinson has accrued over 20 years of executive level management experience in the government and non-profit arena.
+Sharon Robinson has accrued over 20 years of senior level management experience in the government and non-profit arena.

 Ms. Robinson currently serves as Director of the Department of Administration for the City of Milwaukee.
-She was appointed by Mayor Tom Barrett in June 2004 and confirmed by the Common Council in July 2004.
+She was appointed by Mayor Tom Barrett in 2004.

-Prior to moving to Milwaukee, Ms. Robinson was the Director of the Washington office of the William Davidson Institute (WDI), an international nonprofit devoted to promoting economic growth in emerging market economies.
-Ms. Robinson managed the startup of the WDI’s Washington, D.C. office and worked closely with the Institute’s first Distinguished Scholar, former U. S. Secretary of State Madeleine K. Albright, to raise the Institute’s visibility and standing nationally and globally.
+Prior to moving to Milwaukee, Ms. Robinson was the Director of the Washington, D.C. office of the William Davidson Institute, an international nonprofit headquartered at the University of Michigan and devoted to promoting economic growth in emerging market economies.
+Ms. Robinson managed the startup of the office and worked closely with the Institute’s first Distinguished Scholar, former U. S. Secretary of State Madeleine K. Albright, to raise the Institute’s visibility and standing nationally and globally.

 Ms. Robinson received a Bachelor of Arts Degree from the College of Communications Arts and Sciences at Michigan State University in 1983.